How to Start a Car Detailing Business

 – Commercial liability insurance covers the business in case a detailer ever damages a customer’s car.
 It also provides coverage if a customer is ever hurt while at the business’ garage or facility.

 – Worker’s comp insurance is required for any detailing business that hires employees and can pay for lost wages or medical bills if they are hurt while working.

-Many factors affect the costs of these insurance policies, and your business’ location, the policy deductible, policy coverage, and the value of your equipment will all influence the insurance premium.
+The cost to insure a car detailing business will vary based on many factors such as the location of your business, the policy deductible, policy coverage, and the value of your equipment will all influence the insurance premium.
 To find the best policy for your business, request quotes from a number of different companies and consider how they stack up in terms of their deductibles, coverage, and premiums.

 According to PayScale, entry-level automobile detailers earn about $10.21 per hour.
 Detailers who have between one and four years of experience average $10.85 an hour, while mid-year detailers with five to nine years of experience earn about $12.18 per hour.
 Experienced auto detailers with 10 to 19 years of experience earn about $12.95 per hour.

 Hiring employees means additional expenses such as workers comp insurance, paid time off, and unemployment insurance contributions.